eliortabeka/zombie-mayhem/README.md

 ### License
 All the Graphics are © 2016 [Elior Shalev Tabeka](http://codepen.io/eliorshalev)

-GNU GPL v3.0  Have fun :D
+GNU GPL v3.0,  Have fun :wink: